[email protected] Lagos, Nigeria

 Month 2: Layer in customer metrics: Repeat Purchase Rate, CAC, and NPS.

-Tools You'll Need
+Tools You'll Need for Retail Metrics Tracking

-• Point of Sale (POS) system: For transaction data, ATV, conversion rate
+• Point of Sale (POS) system: For transaction data, ATV, conversion rate tracking

 • Inventory management software: For turnover, GMROI, stockout tracking

-• CRM or customer database: For CLV, repeat purchase rate, CAC
+• CRM or customer database: For CLV, repeat purchase rate, CAC calculation

 Related: Learn about the most effective data visualization tools for retail analytics to build executive dashboards.

-Common Mistakes When Tracking Retail Metrics
+Common Mistakes When Tracking Retail Performance Metrics

 • Historical performance (month-over-month, year-over-year)

-• Industry benchmarks
+• Industry benchmarks for your retail category

-• Targets and goals
+• Targets and strategic goals

 • Related metrics (e.g., revenue growth vs. profit margin)